conedevelopment/wp-theme-alpha/readme.txt

 = Does this theme support any plugins? =

-pine-alpha includes support for Infinite Scroll in Jetpack.
+Alpha includes support for Infinite Scroll in Jetpack.

 == Changelog ==

 = 0.1.0 - Sept 20 2018 =
-* Initial release
+* Development release

 == Credits ==